collerty/game-box/README.md

 The app will build and install automatically.

-You’ll see the GameBox menu.
+You’ll see the GameHub menu.
 Select any game to start!

 Troubleshooting Build Issues
 If you get build errors, try Build > Clean Project and then Build > Rebuild Project.